python/devguide/index.rst

 .. csv-table::
    :header-rows: 1
    :widths: 15, 15, 15, 15, 15, 25
-   :file: branches.csv
+   :file: include/branches.csv

 ..
-Update the status of the branches in branches.csv
+Update the status of the branches in include/branches.csv
 ..
-Remember to update the end-of-life table in devcycle.rst.
+Remember to update the end-of-life table in devcycle.rst, and the main branch a couple of lines below.

 Dates in *italic* are scheduled and can be adjusted.